classgraph/classgraph/README.md

 * `new FastClasspathScanner("com.x", "-jar:")` limits scanning to `com.x` and all sub-packages, but only looks in directories on the classpath -- jarfiles are not scanned. (i.e. `"-jar:"` is a wildcard to indicate that all jars are blacklisted.)
 * `new FastClasspathScanner()`: If you don't specify any whitelisted package prefixes, all jarfiles and all directories on the classpath will be scanned.

-Notes on scan specs:
+**Notes on scan specs:**
 * Scan spec entries can use either `.` or `/` as the package/directory separator, i.e. `new FastClasspathScanner("com.x.y")` and `new FastClasspathScanner("com/x/y")` are equivalent.
-* Superclasses, subclasses etc. that are in a package that is not whitelisted (or that is blacklisted) will not be returned in the results of `.getAllSuperclassesOf("com.xyz.X")`, `.getAllSubclassesOf("com.xyz.X")` etc., even if `com.xyz.X` is itself in a whitelisted, non-blacklisted package.
+* Superclasses, subclasses etc. that are in a package that is not whitelisted (or that is blacklisted) will not be returned in the results of `.getNamesOfSuperclassesOf("com.xyz.X")`, `.getNamesOfSubclassesOf("com.xyz.X")` etc., even if `com.xyz.X` is itself in a whitelisted, non-blacklisted package.
 * If you call a method like `.getAllSuperclassesOf("com.xyz.MySuperclass")` or `.getNamesOfClassesWithAnnotation("com.xyz.MyAnnotation")`, and `"com.xyz"` is not listed as a whitelisted package in the constructor, FastClasspathScanner will throw `IllegalArgumentException`.
 * For efficiency, system, bootstrap and extension jarfiles like `rt.jar` (i.e. the jarfiles distributed with the JRE) are always blacklisted, i.e. they are never scanned.
 If you put custom classes into the `lib/ext` directory in your JRE folder (which is a valid but rare way of adding jarfiles to the classpath), they will be ignored by association with the JRE.

+## Detecting annotations, superclasses and implemented interfaces outside of the whitelisted path:

+By default, FashClasspathScanner is "hermetic" about its whitelisting: it will not return or match any class, interface or annotation that falls outside of a whitelisted (and non-blacklisted) package.
+The ability to detect that a class extends another class, or implements a given interface, or is annotated with a given annotation, depends upon the entire class reference path between the two classes being within one of the whitelisted package prefixes.

+This can be problematic if you want to find all classes annotated with an annotation outside of a whitelisted package, e.g. you want to scan package `com.x` for classes annotated with `javax.persistence.Entity`, but you don't want to scan the whole package `javax.persistence` just to be able to match the annotation.

+There are two ways to enable "external" class/annotation/interface references to be returned/matched, i.e. references to classes/annotations/interfaces that are not in a whitelisted package:

+1. Specifically whitelist an external class name in the scan spec, e.g. `new FastClasspathScanner("com.x", "javax.persistence.Entity")`.
+(Note that a capital letter after the final '.' indicates a whitelisted class.)
+This limits scanning to `com.x`, but also whitelists individual classes outside of whitelisted packages.
+These class references can only be used as match criteria, e.g. in `getNamesOfClassesWithAnnotation("javax.persistence.Entity")`, but the full relationship between these classes and other classes (e.g. "extends"/"implements" links) is not determined, because the classfiles for the referenced classes is never read.
+However, whitelisted classes will be returned in lists such as `.getNamesOfAllAnnotations()`.
+2. Call `.matchReferencedClasses()` before calling `.scan()`.
+This will allow any superclass, implemented interface, superinterface, or annotation of a whitelisted class/interface/annotation to be used for matching, even if it is not itself whitelisted.
+However, in this case, any such "external classes" are not returned in lists such as `.getNamesOfAllAnnotations()`, because they are not actually whitelisted.

+Both methods effectively allow for matching based on classes that are at most one reference away from classes within whitelisted packages.

 ### 1. Matching the subclasses (or finding the superclasses) of a class

 FastClasspathScanner can find all classes on the classpath within whitelisted package prefixes that extend a given superclass.

 *Important note:* the ability to detect that a class extends another depends upon the entire ancestral path between the two classes being within one of the whitelisted package prefixes.
+(However, [see above](#detecting-annotations-superclasses-and-implemented-interfaces-outside-of-the-whitelisted-path) for info on "external" class references.)

 You can scan for classes that extend a specified superclass by calling `.matchSubclassesOf()` with a `SubclassMatchProcessor` parameter before calling `.scan()`.
 This method will call the classloader on each matching class (using `Class.forName()`) so that a class reference can be passed into the match processor.
 There are also methods `List<String> getNamesOfSubclassesOf(String superclassName)` and `List<String> getNamesOfSubclassesOf(Class<?> superclass)` that can be called after `.scan()` to find the names of the subclasses of a given class (whether or not a corresponding match processor was added to detect this) without calling the classloader.